 Winter Care for Dahlia

 If overwintering in-ground in zones 8-11: if a frost hits, remove any damaged foliage and cut stems to within four inches of the ground.
 Mulching will keep the ground warmer, but also wetter, which is not good for the dormant tubers, so be aware of your climate needs.
-If growing as an annual, pull up the tuber and compost it.
+If the planting site does not drain well in the winter, then the tubers should be lifted before the ground becomes cold and wet in the fall or early winter, depending on your gardening zone.
+Similarly, if growing a dahlia as an annual, pull up the tuber and compost it.
+Lifting, cleaning, and storing the tubers in a frost-free, dark, and dry location will ensure that they can be replanted every year as new growth begins in early spring.

 Storing Dahlias Indoors